charleybolton/sparta-further-deployment-methods/docker/README.md

 - **-p 8080:80**
   Maps port 8080 on the host to port 80 inside the container so the site can be viewed at localhost:8080.

-If a container is run directly from the base `nginx` image, it still appears in Docker Desktop, but no new image is created.
+If a container is run directly from the base Nginx image, it still appears in Docker Desktop, but no new image is created.

 Using a Dockerfile ensures a **reusable, consistent build** that can include custom static content when needed.